-At the end of the Local Youth Leadership Summit, Youth Leaders should have the information they need to educate others about their role as pioneers for Youth Leadership.
-Whether they are giving a presentation to another local school/community, leading a Spread the Word: Inclusion pledge day, Respect Rally, or other activity, there should be an event afterwards that engages Youth and their new knowledge.
+At the end of the local Youth Leadership Summit, participants will have the information they need to form Unified Schools or expand programming to Unified Champion Schools.
+Whether they are giving a presentation to another local school/community, leading a Spread the Word: Inclusion pledge day, Respect Rally, or other hosting a Unified Sports Experience, there should be an event afterwards that engages youth and their new knowledge.